gpxl/sitemap_checker/README.md

 # SitemapChecker

-Takes a url pointing to an xml or xml.gz sitemap or siteindex file and returns array of status messages for urls contained within.
+Takes a url pointing to an xml or xml.gz sitemap or siteindex file and returns array of urls contained within.

 ## Installation